Frequently Asked Questions

 - Bachelor & Master of Science degree to apply for a Ph.D. programme

-- Tuition fees should be paid in USD or BYR as a lump sum per annum or per term.
+Tuition fees should be paid in USD, RUB, CNY or BYN as a lump sum per annum or per term.
 You may choose out of two payment options:

 1. by cash

-Tuition fees may be paid at Belarusbank against the bill, which is issued upon personal request by the International Students Office.
-The payment shall be made in the national currency (BYR, Belarusian Ruble)
+Tuition fees may be paid at Belinvest bank against the bill, which is issued upon personal request by the International Students Office.
+The payment shall be made in the national currency (BYN)

 2. by bank transfer

-Tuition fees may be paid in USD by a bank transfer from abroad.
+Tuition fees may be paid in USD, RUB and CNY by a bank transfer from abroad.

-- 20 days before your registration expires, you shall visit the International Students Office, and apply for the extension of your registration.
+20 days before your registration expires, you shall visit the International Office, and apply for the extension of your registration.

-- Two months before your passport expires, you shall visit the Embassy of your home country to extend or change your passport, and report to the International Students Office.
+Six months before your passport expires, you shall visit the Embassy of your home country to extend or change your passport, and report to the International Office.

-- To go home for vacations, you need to obtain a visa.
-To do this, you shall apply to the International Students Office not later than two weeks before you leave.
-We strongly advise you to book your ticket only having obtained the visa.
-In urgent cases you may apply for an urgent visa, which can be issued within 5-7 days.
-Leaving Belarus for vacations, you shall necessarily have your medical insurance with you, to present it at the airport when entering Belarus again.
+To go home for vacations, you need to obtain a entry-exit visa.
+To do this, you shall apply to the International Office not later than two weeks before you leave.
+In urgent cases you may apply for an urgent visa, which can be issued within 1-5 days.
+Leaving Belarus for vacations, you shall necessarily have your medical insurance with you, to present it at the airport when entering Belarus again

 - primary - upon arrival in Belarus;